dougeby/IntuneDocs/intune/manage-os-versions.md

   - You can run a compliance report to identify users that are out of compliance.
 - **Step 3a**: Use Intune app protection policies to block users when an app opens or resumes if the device is not running operating system v2.
 - **Step 3b**: Use device compliance policies to require operating system v2 as the minimum version for a device to be compliant.
-  - These policies will require devices to be updated for them to continue to access organizational data.
+  - These policies require devices to be updated for them to continue to access organizational data.
 Protected services are blocked when used with device conditional access.
 Apps enabled with an app protection policy are blocked when opened or when they access organizational data.

 ## Next steps
 Use the following resources to manage operating system versions in your organization: